Did You Know?

 If you drive away from the scene and fail to make a report with either the police or your insurance (or both), you will have a difficult time taking your personal injury to court, even if you have a medical professional on your side.

-Maybe you and the other party didn’t drive away.
-Perhaps there was damage to one or both of your vehicles and you felt a police report was in order.
+Maybe you and the other party didn’t drive away from the minor car accident.
+Perhaps there was some minor damage to one of both of your vehicles that made you second guess yourself, so you decide to file a police report.
 You file with your insurance companies and the other party is found to be at fault.
 Their insurance company offers you a settlement and you take it.
 It seems the easiest thing to do and will enable you to get your car fixed more quickly.
-Wait a minute.

 An insurance company is a business and they are out for their bottom line, not your best interests.
 If you accept an insurance settlement, the paperwork will likely say that you are giving up your right to any future legal action.
-It’s not unusual for people to believe that an insurance company offers what’s fair — and it’s not unusual for that to not be close to the truth.
+It’s not unusual for people to believe that an insurance company offers what’s fair — and it’s not unusual for that to be far from the truth.

 Attorneys Are Free

 Wait… what?
-Ok, so that is a bit of clickbait.
 The truth is that every attorney will cost you, but almost every personal injury attorney works on a contingency basis.
 This means that they take their fee out of the settlement they achieve for you.
+So, if they don’t reach a settlement for you, you don’t owe them anything!

 Even better, most will talk to you for free during a case evaluation.
-You can make an appointment, speak with an experienced West Palm Beach, talk to them about any settlement offers you’ve been given, and ask about your rights under current state law.
+You can make an appointment, speak with an experienced car accident attorney, talk to them about any settlement offers you’ve been given, and ask about your rights under current state law.

 This means that money won’t be a deciding factor when you are thinking about hiring an attorney.
 It also means that you should absolutely speak to a car accident lawyer following your collision.
 You have nothing to lose and potentially a lot to gain.